okBrian/GuessingGame/README.md

 # GuessingGame
-A simple number guessing game made with QT.
+A simple number guessing game made with QT, a GUI application for C++.